Most recent answer: 06/10/2013

 Princeton, NJ, US

 Your question is very good.
-The answer you saw was probably not very accurate.
-The partially polymerized glop you mention is indeed quite a bit different from any heat-shrink tubing I've ever seen.
+The old answer you saw was wrong.
+The partially polymerized glop you mention is indeed quite a bit different from any heat-shrink tubing I’ve ever seen.

 Follow-up on this answer.